StatMixedML/XGBoostLSS/README.md

 An additional option to improve convergence can be to standardize the (continuous) response variable, e.g., ```y/10``` or ```y/100```.
 This is especially useful if the range of the response differs strongly from the range of the Gradients and Hessians.
 Both, the in-built stabilization, and the standardization of the response need to be carefully considered given the data at hand.

 ### Runtime
-Since XGBoostLSS estimates all distributional parameters simultaneously, it requires training ```[number of iterations] * [number of distributional parameters]``` trees.
+Since XGBoostLSS updates all distributional parameters simultaneously, it requires training ```[number of iterations] * [number of distributional parameters]``` trees.
 Hence, the runtime of XGBoostLSS is generally slightly higher as compared to XGBoost, which requires training ```[number of iterations]``` trees only.

 ## Installation
 ```python